VASP

 #SBATCH --job-name=<your-job-name>

-#SBATCH --mem=0 #Since the GPU partition is entirely shared, you must specify you want all the memory even when requesting all the GPU resources
+#SBATCH --mem=0 #The GPU partition is shared :. you must specify memory needed even when requesting all the GPU resources

 export MPICH_GPU_SUPPORT_ENABLED=1